HelixDevelopment/Helix-CLI/Specification/CLI_Specs.md

 - Log everything into the database
   - Logs viewer (load logs from the whole project, whole module, session, individual request or any step) for analysis and research
   - Support proper filtering
-- Clients - Browser projcts, modules, sessions or indicidual requests - join them or manipulate each of it remotely
+- Clients - Each client will be able to: browse projcts, modules, sessions or indicidual requests and then to join them or manipulate each of it remotely (using REST API)
-- Document hardware capability analisys
+  - Every running process of Helix CLI will bring up REST API whoch will be able to be used by the clients
+  - REST API will bind to default port or port from the helix.json configuration.
+If it is taken, it will bind to the first next abailable port
+  - REST API and clients will support broadcasting of configuration and discovery of service.
+All client apps will be able to chose between discovered REST API instances or to configure one manually.
+- Hardware analysis which is base for selection of proper model and its size will be perfrormed deeply and all detected hardware maximally utilized - vram, ram, cpus, etc.
 - Obtain details and capabilities from models and providers dynamically
 - Problems tollerance handling
 - Join by QR code